-Responsibility: The corporate responsibility for this policy is shared by the entire University community (both staff and students) and at all levels across academic and professional service units.
+Ownership of this policy is shared by the entire University community (both staff and students) and at all levels across academic and professional service units.
 The University Court, Principal and senior management team are committed to addressing the challenges posed by climate change.

-Policy statement: The University of Stirling operates as a place of research and learning, as a business and as a key member of the local and wider community.
+The University of Stirling operates as a place of research and learning, as a business and as a key member of the local and wider community.
 It has a role to play in shaping a sustainable future.
 The University is committed to integrating sustainable development into everyday practice by minimising environmental impact wherever possible, maximising economic performance and supporting beneficial social and community opportunities.
 It is working towards achieving the 17 United Nations Sustainable Development Goals (SDGs) - a global framework encompassing all aspects of sustainability - to align the organisation’s strategic ambitions with the wider international sustainability agenda.

-- Promote waste minimisation and reduce the environmental impact of waste to landfill through beneficial reuse and recycling activities.
+- Reduce waste and minimise the environmental impact of waste to landfill through beneficial reuse and recycling activities.

-- Reduce atmospheric pollution by encouraging more sustainable travel alternatives to, from and between University sites and on University business.
+- Reduce atmospheric pollution by promoting more sustainable travel alternatives to, from and between University sites, and on University business.

-- Avoid the unnecessary use of hazardous materials and processes and take all reasonable steps to prevent damage to the environment where such materials are essential.
+- Eliminate the unnecessary use of hazardous materials and processes and take all reasonable steps to prevent damage to the environment where such materials are essential.

-- Take all steps to ensure the refurbishment and new build of University buildings and structures are implemented in a sustainable way.
+- Ensure where possible that new builds and the refurbishment of existing buildings and structures are implemented in a sustainable way.

-- Where possible, integrate the principles of biodiversity in the management of the Estate.
+- Integrate the principles of biodiversity in the management of the Estate.

-- Support research and development activities aimed at the continual improvement of environmental performance.
+- Support research, teaching and development activities aimed at the continual improvement of environmental performance.

 - Embed sustainability within the University’s core strategies and business processes.

-- Communicate and consult on sustainability performance through the relevant committees e.g. Safety, Health and Environment Committee.
+- Communicate and consult on sustainability performance through the relevant committees, e.g. Corporate Sustainability Steering Group.

-- Carry out monitoring to ensure that the University complies with all current environmental legislation, regulation and other requirements e.g. those set by the Scottish Higher Education Funding Council.
+- Ensure that the University complies with all current environmental legislation, regulation and other requirements, e.g. those set by the Scottish Government and the Scottish Funding Council.